arshdeep821/PaperClip/README.md

 The app runs on http://localhost:5173/

 ### Some Important Things to Know when using this application
-- If you create a new account please go to the profile page and set a user preference before doing anything else as this is required for this Milestone
-- Otherwise you can login with the preset accounts (username: Admin, password: password) (username: Exec, password: password)
+-  You can login with the preset accounts (username: Admin, password: password) (username: Exec, password: password) or create your own account

 ### App Summary